brunoanken/brunoanken/README.md

 </p>

 # whoami
-I'm a brazilian software engineer that knows how to do backend and frontend (not saying I'm good at any of them) and is passionate about functional programming
+I'm a brazilian software engineer that knows how to do backend and frontend and is passionate about functional programming.

-## My current favorite stack
+## My tech stack
-- Backend: Elixir and Phoenix
-- Frontend: React without TypeScript

-## What I'm currently working with
+### I'm currently working mainly with:
-- Micro frontends (the hype is real)
-- React
-- Emotion

-## What I'm studying at the moment
+- Microfrontends with React, JavaScript and Redux
-- Golang
+- Microservices with Go
-- Software architecture

-## Other stuff I've worked with
-- Python, Golang, C# and NodeJS in the backend
+- AWS and Terraform

+### I've also got professional experience with:
-- Vue, Nuxt, Next and Preact in the frontend
+- Elixir and Phoenix
-- React Native for mobile development

-## Other (ir)relevant information
-- PostgreSQL is my favorite SQL database
-- I think that, most times, the "best tool for the job" does not exist.
-Sometimes you may go with your preference and there is nothing wrong about it (but, of course, it depends lol)
-- Functional programming is beautiful and I hope it dominates the world someday
-- I immensely dislike object-oriented programming
-- Elixir has the best programming language ergonomics I've ever seen
+- Serverless with NodeJS, Python and Go
-- Passionate about mentoring and giving carreer advices
+- PostgresSQL, MySQL and DynamoDB
+- Vue v2, Nuxt and Vuex

+### On side projects I've already used:
+- Next